maximest-pierre/RingZer0-CTF-WriteUp/Web/Challenge 212.md

 <p> To learn more about the robots.txt file: https://en.wikipedia.org/wiki/Robots_exclusion_standard
 <p>

-<p>So by navigating to https://ringzer0team.com/robots.txt we can see there is an url
+<p>So by navigating to https://ringzer0team.com/robots.txt. we can see there is an url
 that is Disallow <b>/16bfff59f7e8343a2643bdc2ee76b2dc/</b> so by looking at that url we can see the flag.<p>

-<p> As a funny story i had a little problem with this challenge i misspelled robots.txt as
+<p> As a funny story I had a little problem with this challenge I misspelled robots.txt as
 robot.txt.
-I had me stump for a while until i found my error. </p>
+I had me stump for a while until I found my error. </p>